microsoft/nn-Meter/docs/builder/test_case.md

 ### Add New Operators into BasicFusion

-Currently we only test fusion rules among these layers (or operators):
+Currently we test fusion rules among these layers (or operators):

 ```python
 layers = [